isamalf/blinkinu-website/README.md

 # blinkinu-website
 Blinkinu is the wrolds first cryptocurrency made from a fan-base.
-This website was created by Isam Al-Fuqaha.
+This website was created by isamalf.

 View the website: https://blinkinu.com